 Determine Your Needs

-Grant Allocation is between $10,000 and $29,999 --> You do not have to complete a comprehensive Needs Assessment, but you are responsible for demonstrating need for the activities in your Title IV-A program.
-The demonstrated needs should be the basis for your proposed outcomes and activities.
+Grant Allocation is between $10,000 and $29,999 --> You do not have to complete a comprehensive Needs Assessment, but you are responsible for assessing your needs through some kind of assessment.
+All activities in Title IV-A programs must be based on a need for supplemental student support.
+The demonstrated needs should be the basis for your priorities, proposed outcomes, and program activities.
+Your needs assessment and results should be uploaded as part of the Consolidated Application process.

 Title IV-A Program Development Process